Approximating Sparse Graphs: The Random Overlapping Communities Model: Introduction

 What is a good summary of a very large graph?
 Besides simple statistics like its size and edge density, one would like to know the chance of finding small subgraphs (e.g., triangles), to estimate global properties (e.g., the size of the minimum or maximum cut), and to be able to produce a smaller graph of desired size with similar properties as the original.
 One approach is to define a random graph model, a simple description of a probability distribution over all graphs, such that a graph drawn from the model will likely have similar properties as the graph of interest.
 Since the introduction of the Erd\H{o}s-R\'enyi random graph $G_{n,p}$ \cite{Erd59, Erd60} developing and analyzing random graphs has become a rich field with many interesting emergent phenomena.

 A more powerful approach to graph approximation is via Szemer\'edi's regularity lemma \cite{sze76}, which guarantees the existence of a partition the vertices of a graph into a small number of blocks such that the distribution of edges within a block and between most pairs of blocks resembles a random graph of prescribed density.
-For any dense graph (with $\Omega(n^2)$ edges), the number of partition classes (and hence the total size of the description of the approximation) required to produce an approximation with absolute error $\eps>0$ in the cut norm is only a function of $\eps$, independent of the size of the original graph.
-Frieze and Kannan's weak regularity theorem \cite{Fri96} is a simpler version of Szemer\'edi's fundamental theorem which gives a weaker approximation (additive $\eps$ approximation in the cut norm), but produces a much smaller description, leading to efficient approximation algorithms.
+Frieze and Kannan's weak regularity theorem \cite{Fri96} is a simpler version of Szemer\'edi's fundamental theorem which states the number of partition classes (and hence the total size of the description of the approximation) required to produce an approximation with error $\eps>0$ in the cut norm is only a function of $\eps$, independent of the size of the original graph.
+Applying this version of the regularity lemma produces a much smaller description, leading to to efficient approximation algorithms.
 The regularity lemma's consequences are striking --- one can approximate the homomorphism density of any fixed size graph (from the left or right), the size of any cut to within additive error; the partition itself can be constructed algorithmically and is easy to sample.
 This has lead to effective Stochastic Block Models for large dense graphs.
 The closely related theory of graph limits shows that any sequence of dense graphs has a convergent subsequence, whose limit captures the limit of homomorphism densities and normalized cuts of the graphs, and is itself a probability distribution over the unit square (called a {\em graphon}).
 Moreover, if two graphs are close in the cut metric, then their homomorphism densities are also close.
 At a qualitative level, these theorems give an essentially complete theory for the approximation of {\em dense} graphs, where the number of edges is $\Omega(n^2)$.